How to Make a Book Into an Audiobook [9 Steps For Authors!]

 - When recording voice-over, be sure to speak at a measured pace and enunciate your words.

-- Avoid using fillers such as “um” or “like,” and choose words that are easy to understand.
+- Avoid using fillers such as โumโ or โlike,โ and choose words that are easy to understand.

-- Try to inflect your reading voice in a way that conveys emotion and helps bring the book to life.
-The performance is purely in your voice, but it doesn’t mean you can’t be animated while recording – just be mindful to always direct toward the mic when you begin recording.
+- Try to inflect your reading voice in a way that conveys emotion and nuance.
+The performance is purely in your voice, but it doesnโt mean you canโt be animated while recording โ just be mindful to always direct toward the mic when you begin recording.

 - Finally, remember that a well-recorded audio file includes elements such as timing and pacing.

 If you’re not sure about using a human narrator, you could also look into AI voice-over software for audiobook narration.
 This can be a great option if you want to save money or if you want to have more control over the finished product.
-Some software programs to look into include Murf.ai and Play.ht.

-3. Create an audiobook production timeline
+3. Create a production timeline

-Once you’ve selected your narrator, it’s time to create a recording schedule.
 Work with your narrator to block out time for recording, and leave plenty of time for editing and post-production work.
 If you are working with a professional narrator or studio, they will often do this for you as part of their contract.

 If you are using AI voice generator software or are narrating the book yourself, you can create a schedule to keep yourself on track for creating the narration!